 Jackie’s own young sons will attend WHS in the future and Jackie is excited to be a part of the journey the school is taking, with all the challenges arising.

 Gill joined William Howard School in September 2014, as an Administrative Assistant with responsibility for Curriculum Support to Middle leaders.
-This role encompasses many areas and varied duties.
+The role encompassed many areas and varied duties.
 Gill is now the Examinations Officer at the school.